maths/stack-web/website_files/CaseStudies/2025/Mechlib.md

 Also there are test suits, showing the feedback generated for pre-defined test cases.

 ### Localization

+Mechlib works with STACK's localization features:

-Meclib is fit for multilingual feedback and configurable decimal separator.
-Multilingual feedback uses the STACK language block `[[lang ]]`.
+- Meclib is fit for multilingual feedback and configurable decimal separator.
+- Multilingual feedback uses the STACK language block `[[lang ]]`.

 ## Reference

 Kraska, Martin, & Schulz, Dennis.
 (2021).
 Automatic assessment of free body diagrams using STACK.
-Presented at the International Meeting of the STACK Community 2021, Zenodo. http://doi.org/10.5281/zenodo.4916138
+Presented at the International Meeting of the STACK Community 2021, Zenodo. [http://doi.org/10.5281/zenodo.4916138](http://doi.org/10.5281/zenodo.4916138)

 Kraska, Martin.
 (2022).
 Meclib: Dynamic and interactive figures in STACK questions made easy.
 Presented at the International Meeting of the STACK Community 2022, Leoben, Austria. [https://github.com/mkraska/meclib/blob/main/References/STACK%202022%20Kraska%20V2.pdf](References/STACK%202022%20Kraska%20V2.pdf)